Participants in Operation Enduring Freedom: Switzerland

-In its first military deployment since 1815, Switzerland deployed 31 soldiers to Afghanistan in 2003, and two Swiss officers had worked with German troops.
+Switzerland deployed 31 soldiers to Afghanistan in 2003, and two Swiss officers had worked with German troops.
 Swiss forces were withdrawn in February 2008.

 Tajikistan

 Tajikistan provided use of its airspace, airbases and facilities for humanitarian aid.

 Thailand

 Thailand offered the United States and its allies a fueling station for aircraft and provided logistical support.

 Turkey

 Turkey offered the United States use of its airspace and air refuelling for US aircraft deploying to the region.
 Turkey would later deploy troops to Afghanistan as part of ISAF.